Scientists urge WHO to acknowledge virus can spread in air

 LONDON, England (AP) — More than 200 scientists have called for the World Health Organization and others to acknowledge that the coronavirus can spread in the air — a change that could alter some of the current measures being taken to stop the pandemic.

-The WHO has long maintained that COVID-19 is spread via larger respiratory droplets, most often when people cough or sneeze, that fall to the ground.
-It has dismissed the possibility of airborne transmission, except for certain high-risk medical procedures, like when patients are first put on breathing machines.
+The WHO has long maintained that COVID-19 is spread via larger respiratory droplets that fall to the ground, most often when people cough or sneeze.
+It has dismissed the possibility of airborne transmission except for certain high-risk medical procedures, like when patients are first put on breathing machines.

-In a statement on Monday, the UN health agency said it was aware of the article and was reviewing it with technical experts.
+In a statement yesterday, the UN health agency said it was aware of the article and was reviewing it with technical experts.

 WHO has been criticised in recent weeks and months for its seeming divergence from the scientific community.
-The organization for months declined to recommend mask-wearing, partly out of supply concerns and has also continued to describe the transmission of COVID-19 from people without symptoms as "rare".
+The organisation for months declined to recommend mask-wearing, partly out of supply concerns, and has also continued to describe the transmission of COVID-19 from people without symptoms as “rare”.

 The authors cited previous studies suggesting that germs closely related to the new virus were spread via airborne transmission.
 They said “there is every reason to expect” that the coronavirus behaves similarly.
 They also cited a Washington state choir practice and research about a poorly ventilated restaurant in Guangzhou, China, each of which raised the possibility of infections from airborne droplets.